manojpawar94/manojpawar94.github.io/content/about/index.md

 ## &#128188; Experience

-I- currently working as a Senior Software Analyst in Citigroup, Pune from April 2020.
+- currently working as a Senior Software Analyst in Citigroup, Pune from April 2020.
 - Worked as a Senior Software Developer in Virtusa Corporation, Chennai from June 2017 to April 2020.
 - Worked as a Software Developer in Atoconn, Thane from June 2016 to June 2017.